-Dr. Dinash Yanamadula and his highly trained staff at Princeton Pain & Spine Institute serve the residents of Lawrenceville, New Jersey as well as many nearby communities and towns.
+Dr. Dinash Yanamadula and his highly trained staff at Princeton Pain & Spine Institute serve the residents of Lawrenceville and Edgewater, New Jersey as well as many nearby communities and towns.
 The doctor specializes in treating all types of joint and body pain.

 Rheumatoid arthritis is an autoimmune system disorder in which the immune system malfunctions and begins to attack the body's own tissues, in this case, the joints.
 Common symptoms of rheumatoid arthritis include joints that appear red, swollen, and warm to the touch.
 Joints can become extremely stiff and sore, especially after periods of inactivity or first thing in the morning.
 In approximately 40% of patients diagnosed with rheumatoid arthritis, other structures in the body are also affected including the eyes, heart, lungs, nerves, blood vessels, kidneys, and skin.
 Every person will react differently to the disease, depending on the strength and functionality of their immune system.

 Sprains are the result of abnormal movement of a joint.
 Hyperflexion or overextension can cause the ligaments and tendons to be stretched or torn.
 Sprains can become quite swollen depending on the severity of the injury.
 Many athletic injuries are often diagnosed as sprains.
 Athletes often push themselves to their physical limits and beyond.
 Sprains that result in tears to the ligaments and tendons can take up to six to eight weeks to heal sufficiently enough for the person to return to the playing field.
 Sprains are not limited to athletes, however.
 A person can sprain an ankle or any other joint during a slip-and-fall accident or when performing activities around the home.